ORIAS Speakers Bureau

 What is the ORIAS Speakers Bureau?

-The ORIAS Speakers Bureau is a cohort of graduate students who offer 45-minute presentations specifically geared to students from middle school to community college.
-Each talk models important Common Core Social Studies skills, such as analysis of texts and use of evidence to build an argument.
-Many talks include content that dovetails with History Social-Science Content Standards, while all talks offer opportunities for inquiry-based student engagement, as outlined in the new History-Social Science Framework.
-Most presentations are also appropriate for more than one grade level or subject, because they address broad questions while focusing on specific events and topics.
+The ORIAS Speakers Bureau is a cohort of graduate students who offer 45-minute interactive presentations specifically geared to students from middle school to community college.
+Each presentation models important skills, such as analysis of texts and use of evidence to build an argument, while also while building global competence.
+Most presentations are appropriate for multiple grade levels and subjects because they address broad questions while focusing on specific events and topics.

 Presentations